Rules and Code of Conduct

 Smoking, drinking alcoholic beverages and using illegal drugs are strictly forbidden and are grounds for immediate termination.

-If objectionable parent or fan behavior becomes a continuing occurrence it can result in the league director having the offending team(s) conducting their games with a closed gym.
-This means that only team members, their coaches, and female chaperons are permitted on the premises.
+- If objectionable parent or fan behavior becomes a continuing occurrence it can result in the Football Coordinator having the offending team(s) conducting their games on a closed field.
+This means that only team members, their coaches, and chaperons are permitted on the premises.

 Complaints - Any complaint against a school, coach, fan or official is to be written and forwarded to the Diocesan Sports Coordinator only after exhausting all local attempts to solve the problem.